Rhombic icosahedron: Zonohedron

-The rhombic icosahedron is a zonohedron, that is dual to a pentagonal gyrobicupola with regular triangular, regular pentagonal, but irregular quadrilateral faces.
+The rhombic icosahedron is a zonohedron.

 The rhombic icosahedron has 5 sets of 8 parallel edges, described as 85 belts.

 The rhombic icosahedron forms the convex hull of the vertex-first projection of a 5-cube to 3 dimensions.
 The 32 vertices of a 5-cube map into the 22 exterior vertices of the rhombic icosahedron, with the remaining 10 interior vertices forming a pentagonal antiprism.

-In the same way, one can obtain a Bilinski dodecahedron from a 4-cube, and a rhombic triacontahedron from a 6-cube.
+In the same way, one can obtain a Rhombic dodecahedron from a 4-cube, and a rhombic triacontahedron from a 6-cube.

 Related polyhedra

-The rhombic icosahedron can be derived from the rhombic triacontahedron by removing a belt of 10 middle faces.
+The rhombic icosahedron can be derived from the rhombic triacontahedron by removing a belt of 10 middle faces with parallel edges.

 (*) (For example, on the left-hand figure):

 The orthogonal projection of the (vertical) belt of 10 middle faces of the rhombic triacontahedron is just the (horizontal) exterior regular decagon of the common orthogonal projection.

+Removal of a further belt of 8 faces with parallel edges from the icosahedron results in the Bilinski dodecahedron, which is topologically equivalent but not congruent to the regular rhombic dodecahedron.